ASaidOguz/sliceOP/README.md

 ---

-Some of the usage exaples as shown below;
+Some of the usage examples as shown below;

 ```
 package main